-The least privileged strategy has been around for many years, but because of the complexity, it was difficult to enforce.
-Before the DevSecOps culture, teams engaged in software delivery used to manage privileges as teams or groups where anyone belonging to a group would have uniform access.
-But Zero Trust adopts a compliance-based access where privileges are not limited to a particular group but to a role they have to play.
-The DevSecOps teams must frame compliance policies that will consistently manage access across locations and resource types and at both the network and application layer.
+The least privilege strategy has been around for many years, but it wasn’t always easy to enforce due to the complexities involved.
+Before the DevSecOps culture, teams associated with software delivery managed privileges collectively where anyone within the group would have uniform access.
+But Zero Trust adopts compliance-based access where privileges are not limited to a particular group but to a role, they have to play.
+Therefore, DevSecOps teams must frame compliance policies that will consistently manage user access across locations and resource types, and at both the network and application layer.

-Current security solutions can either cater to a network or application layer.
-Bridging the disconnect between them has been difficult.
-Users with their devices gain broad access to a network but rely on applications for authentication.
+The existing security solutions are not adequate, as they can either cater to a network or an application layer.
+This allows users to gain broad access to a network with their own devices but relies on applications for authentication.
 For example, anyone can log in to a banking website, but only a user with banking access can access the application.
 This security flaw lets attackers use DDOS to stall servers and services.

-With Zero Trust If users are not authorized to access a service (e.g., having credentials to SSH into a server, or to authenticate to a VPN), they must not have the ability to connect to that service at a network layer.
+However, according to Zero Trust principle, if users are not authorized to access a particular service (e.g., having credentials to SSH into a server, or to authenticate to a VPN), they must not have the ability to connect to that service at a network layer.

-Networks allow distributed components of IT to connect with one another.
-This is the sole reason why zero trust mandates inspection and logging of network traffic.
-So, it is important that the zero trust system must broadly examine and log network traffic metadata.
-But inspection of network traffic content must be done judiciously because it will cost a fortune to process and store it.
+Networks allow distributed IT components to connect with one another.
+This is the sole reason why zero trust mandates inspecting and logging network traffic.
+And while it is important that the zero trust system broadly examines and logs network traffic metadata, it must do this judiciously as it can cost a fortune to process and store it.

-The zero trust system should enrich network traffic content by adding identity and context before feeding into the monitoring tools.
+Plus, the zero trust system should enrich network traffic content by adding identity and context before feeding it into the monitoring tools.
 This will enhance their ability to detect and alert incidents, thus improving response.